 Then, in 1969, Sherman Poppen, a chemical gases engineer from Muskegon, Michigan invented a device called the "snurfer."
 The snurfer was supposed to be a toy for his daughter.
 Poppen had no idea that he would be starting a new snow-sliding craze.

-The A-B-C of Snowboarding website, which features a picture of the Snurfer, describes the device as a cross between a "plywood sled and a skateboard deck."
+According to the Smithsonian website, which features a picture of the Snurfer, Poppen says his intent was to create a "new snow sport which incorporates features of certain summer pastimes, namely surfboarding, skate boarding, and slalom water skiing."
 He composed the board by attaching two children's skis together.
 Poppen attached a rope to the front of the deck to help the rider stay in control, and placed steel tacks on the upper part of the board to hold the rider's feet in place.
 When Poppen discovered that adults were interested in "snurfing," he organized impromptu snurfing competitions.
 Jake Burton Carpenter attended one of these events.

 The growing popularity of the Snurfer inspired Poppen to patent his idea.
 He contacted a friend who was an employee of the Brunswick Bowling and Billiards Corporation.
 Brunswick obtained the license for the Snurfer and sold it at hardware stores for ten dollars.
 It never occurred to them to sell the device to sporting good stores.
 The economic failure of the Snurfer, according to the Funding Universe history of Burton Snowboards, has been discussed at Harvard Business School and used as a perfect example of the wrong way to market athletic equipment.